jepstein-eagle/adaptable/packages/adaptable/adaptable-theming-guide.md

 > **The theme name cannot contain whitespace characters - it needs to be a string which can be used as a css className**

-  Note
-As well as providing a theme name, you provide a Description (the text that appears in the Theme dropdown) and, optionally, which Vendor Grid theme should be applied when the Theme is selected.

-There are a number of css variables that are available for customizing a theme - see below (it's the contents of the dark theme)
+### CSS Variables

 AdapTable uses CSS Variables in order to allow you to build your own custom themes.

+There are a huge number of css variables that are available.

 For easy identification purposes every CSS Variable starts with either '--ab-' or '--ab__'

+This example shows the contents of the dark theme)

+## Example Theme

 ```css
 /**